DeepanjanDas123/CollegeDatabase_with_OOPs/README.md

 ## Overview

 The College Database Management System is a robust C++ application designed to streamline academic record management for a college.
 It supports three user roles—Admin, Faculty, and Student—enabling functionalities like student and course management, enrollment, grade updates, project assignments, and user authentication.
 Built with a modular object-oriented design, the system uses inheritance for student types (BTech, DualDegree, MTech, PhD) and manages data through a central `CollegeDatabase` class.
+It allocates courses based on their allocation type, following the Gale Shapley algorithm to match students with their best courses possible, such that there exists no unstable matchings.
+Check out Gale Shapley algorithm here -> https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm

 Key features include: